giordi91/giordi91.github.io/content/post/unityCulling.md

 	...

 ```
-The Renderable class is in charge to collect and make the instances data easier to access and manage.
+The Renderable class is in charge of collecting and making the instances data easier to access and manage.
 Dealing with nodes in the scene has a couple of down-sides, in the first place all those game objects
 make the editor harder to deal with, slow and with hangs.
 Scanning the scene at start up adds extra time
 before the game starts.
 Dealing with a USD scene directly we would not have to create the unity nodes at all.